natewoodward/natewoodward.github.io/_posts/2019-12-09-monitoring-java-memory-usage-with-jstat-and-check-mk.md

 and including the [`Name`](#name) option described below.

 I recommend setting a [`PidCommand`](#pidcommand) so that the script will always find the correct Java process to monitor if there are multiple Java processes running on the system.
-I also recommend configuring warning and critical thresholds for OldGen as described in the [`Threshold`](#threshold) section, and doing the same for PermGen on Java 7 and under.
+You might also want to configure warning and critical thresholds for OldGen as described in the [`Threshold`](#threshold) section, and for PermGen as well on Java 7 and under.

 ### Configure